 - Our graduates, collectively, will be competent working with both electronic hardware and software, and thus will have applied their knowledge and skills in a wide variety of fields.
 Furthermore, our graduates will have demonstrated their commitment to professional growth and life-long learning.

-- Our graduates will be leading lives of significance by taking on leadership roles, demonstrating independent work, and/or serving society in part through their professional contributions.
+- Our graduates will be leading lives of significance by taking on leadership roles and by serving society in part through their professional contributions.

 Our graduates will have: